Shibori Workshop Recap

 Before the workshop guests arrived, I had set up 4 workshop stations with an empty dye vat, Indigo dye kit, stir and wooden dowel for each pair of artists.
 The set up for 2 people worked out nicely, because while one person was folding, the other could be binding or dyeing the fabric.
 I decided on low open 3.5 gallon dye vats and 1 kit per every 2 artists.
 Each kit can be used for about 10-15 items depending on their size.

 We prepared the indigo dye bath using warm water and combining the Indigo dye kit ingredients which included the soda ash, reduction agent, and indigo pigment.
-As they mix, the surface gurgles up in reaction.
-After stirring the dye bath in both directions, clockwise and counter-clockwise, we cover the dye bath to let it set-up.
-It takes about 20 minutes to set and will have a film called "flower" on the top when it is ready.
+As they mix, the surface bubbles up in reaction.
+After stirring the dye bath in both directions, clockwise and counter-clockwise, we cover the dye bath to eliminate oxygen and let the reaction take place.
+All in all, it takes about 20 minutes and once ready it will have a film called "flower" on the top.

 Next, came the folding.
 Everyone spread out to work on the folds, which really did take up the most space.

-We went over 4 basic techniques and practiced them.
-There are many ways to fold and tie in Shibori, so I decided to narrow it down to 4 folds that create distinct patterns: rings, grids, lines, and shapes.
+We went over 4 basic Shibori techniques and practiced them.
+There are many ways to fold and tie, so I decided to narrow it down to 4 folds that create distinct patterns: rings, grids, lines, and shapes.

 Below, Chris begins to fold his tea towel back and forth using an accordion pattern which creates a grid.